About

 He has a Master of Arts in Biblical and Theological Studies from Knox Theological Seminary (’24).

-Dr. Gary Nantt
+Dr. Gary Nannt

 Dr. Nantt is a retired PCA missionary having spent 35 years serving the Lord in South Korea and Mexico.
 He has been working for First Presbyterian Tuscumbia for three years and with First Presbyterian Russellville one year.